atlanticwave-sdx/sdx-docs/README.md

 $ pip install -r requirements.txt
 ```

-Then make the edits you want, and then run:
+Then make the edits you want to files under [source], and then run:

 ```console
 $ make html